intel/openvino-drl-training-demo/README.md

 The state is the robot' end effector's x,y position.

-Our action is the robot's dx, dy postion
+The action is the robot's dx, dy postion

-Our reward function is output of the goal classifier network normalized to probabilties from -100 to 0.
-The Input to the network is from the camera image
+The reward function is output of the goal classifier network normalized to probabilties from -100 to 0.
+The Input to the network is an image from the camera